 Commercial office tenants want workspaces that increase employee productivity and morale.
 What’s more, tenants want their spaces to reflect their brand and company culture.
 And they want spaces that help attract and retain high-performing employees.
-This has created a “flight to quality”.
-Currently, landlords need to offer more amenities and more flexible spaces for commercial tenants.
+In the current CRE market, landlords must offer more amenities and more flexible spaces for commercial tenants.

 - Commercial Construction Cost Breakdown